craigbuckler/dockerwebdev/content/tutorials/docker-php-development.md

 </aside>

 PHP may not be the trendiest technology but it's used by many developers and projects.
 According to [W3Techs in December 2020](https://w3techs.com/), [PHP is used on 79% of all websites](https://w3techs.com/technologies/overview/programming_language).
-That estimate may be unrealistic since sites may not &ndash; and ideally *shouldn't* &ndash; announce their stack.
+That estimate may be unrealistic since sites may not -- and ideally *shouldn't* -- announce their stack.
 However, a more reliable statistic is that [WordPress powers 40% of the web](https://w3techs.com/technologies/details/cm-wordpress) and the <abbr title="Content Management System">CMS</abbr> runs on PHP.

 I rarely embark on new PHP projects but have many legacy sites and apps with folders full of `.php` files.
 Installing PHP can be time-consuming and error prone.
 There are various versions and you'll encounter further complexities when integrating PHP with a web server such as Apache to match a real hosting solutions.

-Additionally, Windows users are offered a [confusing array of options](https://windows.php.net/download/) although the situation is about to become easier &ndash; *Microsoft is dropping PHP support in Windows*:
+Additionally, Windows users are offered a [confusing array of options](https://windows.php.net/download/) although the situation is about to become easier -- *Microsoft is dropping PHP support in Windows*:

 > "We are not going to be supporting PHP for Windows in any capacity for version 8.0 and beyond."
 > <cite>[Dale Hirt, Microsoft](https://news-web.php.net/php.internals/110907)</cite>